This article was originally published in July 2017 and was last updated in June 2023.

 - Purchase Transactions: While the landlord (or seller) will still pay a 6% brokerage fee, this will typically be split up differently, with the buying and selling broker each receiving 3% commissions.

 Typically these commissions are paid by the landlord, not you.

-Because the landlords only benefit is when a tenant is in their building, they are willing to cover the tenant broker’s fees as an encouragement for the broker to bring them potential tenants.
+Because the landlords typically only benefit from their investment when a tenant is in their building (paying rent), they are willing to cover the tenant broker’s fees as an encouragement for the broker to bring them potential tenants.

-Usually the landlord plans to pay a total of 6% commision, with 4% going to the tenant rep, and the other 2% going to the landlord’s representative.
+Usually, the landlord plans to pay a total of 6% commission, with 4% going to the tenant rep, and the other 2% going to the landlord’s representative.

 In essence, the landlord rewards the tenant rep broker for helping the building get a new tenant.
 But don’t worry, a tenant rep broker still works for you and has a fiduciary duty to represent your needs in everything they do.

 The Direct Deal Myth

 Sometimes the landlord broker will go to the tenant directly and try to negotiate their lease without a tenant rep broker.